 The culmination of performance learning for students in the Department of Chemistry is presentation of their research to an external audience.
-Six chemistry majors graduated this May.
-Two of these students presented their research at the 2012 national convention of Sigma Zeta National Science and Mathematics Honor Society, and three of these students presented their research at the 243rd national meeting of the American Chemical Society.
-All six of these students presented their research at the 2012 Millikin University Undergraduate Research Poster Symposium.
-Four students received blue ribbons for their posters, and one student received the award for the outstanding poster in the symposium.
+Nine chemistry majors graduated this May.
+Two of these students presented their research at the 2013 national convention of Sigma Zeta National Science and Mathematics Honor Society, and one of the students won the award for the Best Poster Presentation.
+One student presented his research at the annual meeting of the Illinois State Academy of Science.
+Two of these students presented their research at the 245th national meeting of the American Chemical Society.
+Eight of the nine students presented their research at the 2013 Millikin University Undergraduate Research Poster Symposium, and three of those eight received awards for their posters.